dotnet-foundation/foundation/guidance/readme-guide.md

  - How to contribute to the project or a link to the CONTRIBUTE.md
  - Information on how to get started as a developer, information on Gitter, IRC, mailing list etc
  - How to provide feedbad (Issues, User Voice, Forums etc)
- - License type and link to the project LICENCE
+ - License type and link to the project LICENSE
  - High level road map or link to roadmap documentation / open issues

 ### Code of Conduct